openenclave/openenclave-security/docs/GettingStartedDocs/best_practices_secure_enclaves.md

 # Best Practices for Keeping Enclaves Secure
-Use this guide to apply secure patterns and avoid common mistakes that put the security of your enclave applications at risk.
+Use this guide to apply secure patterns and avoid common mistakes that put the security of enclave applications at risk.

 1. [Best Practices for Interface Custom Marshaling ](#best-practices-for-interface-custom-marshaling)